How to be a better adventurer in 2024: why being eco-aware will improve the trails for all

 4. Think about your waste

 This is particularly pertinent when considering food to eat on the move on overnight wild camps and multiday treks.
-Consider buying ingredients not wrapped in lots of needless plastic; for hot drinks and water, there’s really no excuse for not having a reusable bottle or cup – same goes for cutlery, when a Spork will do very nicely.
+Consider buying ingredients not wrapped in lots of needless plastic; for hot drinks and water, there’s really no excuse for not having a reusable water bottle or camping mug – same goes for cutlery, when a Spork will do very nicely.
 Consider alternatives to tin foil and clingfilm (silicone mats or beeswax wrap are good options), look for camping meals not packaged in plastic – Firepot, for instance, now offer some of their meals in compostable brown packaging.

 5. Make getting there part of the journey